-The standard MSS SP 97 covers the dimensions, the finishing, the tolerances, the testing methods and procedures, the marking, the material grades, and the minimum tensile strength requirements for 90-degrees integrally reinforced forged branch outlet fittings (welded and threaded).
-Branch connections manufactured to the MSS SP 97 standard have to ensure a reinforced joint between two pipes.
+The MSS-SP 97 specification covers the dimensions, the finishing, the tolerances, the testing methods and procedures, the marking, the material grades, and the minimum tensile strength requirements for 90-degrees integrally reinforced forged branch outlet fittings (welded and threaded).
+The connection resulting from using branch fittings complies to ASME B31.1 and ASME B31.3 power and process piping codes.

 How to install a Weldolet: Bonney Forge